DuxianQAQ/txt-reader/README.md

 # txt-reader
-A easy novel txt reader for chrome when you working。.
+A easy novel txt reader for chrome when you working.